 - I. Must complete all of the program or its equivalency. - II.
 Must achieve a minimum of 76% in each system/term/course. - III.
 Must achieve a minimum clinical grade of Satisfactory ("C"). - IV.
 Must have completed all theory and clinical hours: - a.
 Vocational Nursing as approved by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT). - b.
-Medical Assistant Program as approved by the Bureau of Private Postsecondary Education.

-- c.
 Nurse Assistant Training Program (CNA)/Home Health Aide as approved by the California Department of Public Health (CDPH). - V. Must not be on probationary status for absenteeism or behavioral deficiencies. - VI.
 Must have completed the program within 150% of the planned program length. - VII.
 Must be in good financial standing with the Institute and completed all exit interviews. - VIII.
 Pass all exit examinations for the course. - IX.
 Complete and pass all mandatory computer lab, onsite, and online review programs during and after the program with a minimum of 85% and must achieve mastery level (<60% or not achieving mastery level or not achieving exit examination competence of 85% will lead to drop from the program). - B. Requirements for licensure (Vocational Nursing) - i.
 Must complete application to BVNPT and pay appropriate fees. - ii.
 Must be deemed eligible to take the examination by the BVNPT. - iii.
 Must complete application for National Council Licensure Exam and pay appropriate fees. - iv.
 Must schedule appointment for exam with the appropriate agency. - v.
 Must schedule time and complete adequate study for exam. - vi.
-Must pass the exam and pay the appropriate state licensing fee. - C. Requirements for registration (Medical Assistant) - i.
-Must complete application to American Medical Technologists.
-(AMT) - ii.
-Must be deemed eligible to take the examination by the AMT. - iii.
-Must complete application and pay appropriate fees. - iv.
+Must pass the exam and pay the appropriate state licensing fee. - C. Requirements for certificate (Nurse Assistant Training Program (CNA)/Home Health Aide) - i.
+Must complete application to CDPH. - ii.
+Must be deemed eligible to take the examination by the CDPH. - iii.
+Must complete application for State Examination and pay appropriate fees. - iv.
 Must schedule appointment for exam with the appropriate agency. - v.
 Must schedule time and complete adequate study for exam. - vi.
-Must pass the exam and pay any additional fee if indicated. - C. Requirements for certificate (Nurse Assistant Training Program (CNA)/Home Health Aide) - vii.
-Must complete application to CDPH. - viii.
-Must be deemed eligible to take the examination by the CDPH. - ix.
-Must complete application for State Examination and pay appropriate fees. - x.
-Must schedule appointment for exam with the appropriate agency. - xi.
-Must schedule time and complete adequate study for exam. - xii.
 Must pass the exam and pay the appropriate state fee if indicated.